unplugin/unplugin-vue-components/README.md

 })
 ```

-You can also write your own resolver easily:
+You can also write your own resolver quickly:

 ```ts
 Components({